Update and Further Development of the National Recommendations for Physical Activity and Physical Activity Promotion (NEBB-Update)

 - Prof. Dr. Rolf Schwarz, Pädagogische Hochschule Karlsruhe

-- Dr. Vera Tillmann, Forschungsinstitut für Inklusion durch Bewegung und Sport (FiBS gGmbH)
+- Dr. Vera Tillmann, Forschungsinstitut für Inklusion durch Bewegung und Sport

 - Prof. Dr. Manfred Wegner, Christian-Albrechts-Universität zu Kiel